ohmyzsh/ohmyzsh/README.md

 $ cower -dd oh-my-zsh-git
 ```

-The user must have zsh set as their shell.
+First set zsh as your shell.

 ```
-# chsh -s /bin/zsh <USERNAME>
+$ chsh -s /bin/zsh
 ```

-The following needs to be added to the start of the user's `~/.zshrc`
+Then the following needs to be added to  `~/.zshrc` file to activate
-file to activate oh-my-zshell goodness.
+oh-my-zshell goodness.

-	ZSH_THEME="arch-blue"
+	zstyle :omz:style theme arch-blue
 	plugins=(archlinux sprunge git)
-	load_oh_my_zshell
+	omz_init

-A skeleton template can be found in
+A skeleton template can be found at
 `/usr/share/oh-my-zsh/templates/user.zsh-template`

 Customization